Inside a Dev Shop: The StudioLabs Process

 At the end of this phase, you’ll fully understand the structural design for your project, and we will give you a sitemap and wireframes for your new site.
 The sitemap and wireframes are architecture documents.
 Think of these architecture documents like blueprints.
 Just like an architect creates blueprints for a new house, we create detailed architecture documents for your new site to precisely illustrate what we’re going to build for you.
 We’ll also provide a comprehensive timeline and cost projection for the full build, including any necessary post-launch maintenance.

-This process can take as little as 1-2 weeks for basic websites, or as long as 6-8 weeks for complex software projects.
-For an intricate build, like what we did for KKR, it can take many weeks of stakeholder interviews, user journey mapping, functional requirements gathering, and technical specifications drafting.
+This process can take as little as 1-2 weeks for basic websites.
+For an intricate build, it can take many weeks of stakeholder interviews, user journey mapping, functional requirements gathering, and technical specifications drafting.
 We must uncover all assumptions and risks and put a plan in place that matches the best possible user/employee/customer experience with the tech stack.

 Once you approve the informational architecture of your new site, we begin the creative process.
 Our award-winning design team starts by working with you to draft a Creative Brief and mood boards.
 We use these tools to hone in on your aesthetic and branding requirements.
 Once all the stakeholders settle on the design style of the project, we begin designing the user interface of your site.